What Is Low Potassium (Hypokalemia)?

 Potassium is a mineral (electrolyte) in the body.
 Almost 98% of potassium is found inside the cells.
 Small changes in the level of potassium that is present outside the cells can have severe effects on the heart, nerves, and muscles.

 Potassium is important to maintain several bodily functions:

-Muscles need potassium to contract.
+- Muscles need potassium to contract.

 - The heart muscle needs potassium to beat properly and regulate blood pressure.

 The kidney is the main organ that controls the balance of potassium by removing excess potassium into the urine.

 When potassium levels are low (hypokalemia), you can become weak as cellular processes are impaired.

 - Normal potassium levels are around 3.5-5.0 mEq/L (mEq/L stand for milliequivalents per liter of blood and this is a unit measure used to evaluate the level).
 Low potassium is defined as a potassium level below 3.5 mEq/L.

 - Almost 1 out of 5 people hospitalized in the United States has a low potassium level.

 - People with eating disorders such as anorexia nervosa and bulimia, patients with AIDS, alcoholics, and those who have had bariatric surgery have a higher incidence of hypokalemia than others.